Best Zero-Interest Credit Cards in 2018

 Chase Slate offers a 0 percent introductory APR on purchases and balance transfers for 15 months.
 After the introductory period, the regular APR will be 16.74 percent to 25.49 percent based on your credit rating.

 For those who want to transfer a balance at the least possible cost, Chase Slate is a fine choice.
 There's no balance transfer fee within the first 60 days, which is an especially attractive perk if you have a large balance to transfer.

 If you are considering using Chase Slate for a balance transfer, those first 60 days are the best time for it.
 After that, the balance transfer fee is a whopping 5 percent of the amount transferred.

 While you will pay a late fee up to $37, there's no annual fee on the credit card.
-Chase Slate also doesn't charge a penalty APR which means your interest rate won't go up if you're late on your payment.
+Chase Slate also doesn't charge a penalty APR, which means your interest rate won't go up if you're late on your payment.

 You'll also receive your monthly FICO score for free with your credit card billing statement.
 Your complimentary FICO score will help you keep up with changes to your credit score.

 Chase Freedom offers a 0 percent introductory APR on purchases and balance transfers for the first 15 months of the account opening.
-After that, the regular APR is 15.49 percent to 24.24 percent, based on your creditworthiness.
+After that, the regular APR is 16.74 percent to 25.49 percent, based on your creditworthiness.

-U.S. Bank
+U.S. Bank Visa Platinum Card

-The U.S. Bank Visa Platinum Card receives Platinum Visa Card benefits like zero fraud liability, fraud protection, auto rental insurance, and online banking.
+The U.S. Bank Visa Platinum Card receives Platinum Visa Card benefits, like zero fraud liability, fraud protection, auto rental insurance, and online banking.